jpverkamp/blog/content/programming/advent-of-code/2022/2022-12-06-ring-buffinator.md

 That's not bad at all.
 I would have liked to have something like [`itertools.all_unique`](https://docs.rs/itertools/latest/itertools/trait.Itertools.html#method.all_unique), but not enough to actually pull in an external crate.
 Perhaps another time, this does the same.

 Finally, we do always assume the input is value and we'll have a value, but I'm going to return an `Option` anyways, since otherwise what do we return at the end?
-We could do a {{<wikipedia "sentinel value">}}... but that's why `Option` exists in the first place.
+We could do a [[wiki:sentinel value]]()... but that's why `Option` exists in the first place.

 With that, one more wrapper to support reading any number of lines and processing them: